kosli-dev/tdd/README.md

 o) gathering coverage stats from the target server's container when tests are being run from a different container.

+o) gathering coverage stats for code and for tests

 o) using tests named with a GUID

+o) contract/characterisation testing with decorators

 ```
 $ source ./scripts/shortcuts.sh